 - 1. The first phase is an initial review to determine if the proposal, as submitted, is complete.
 To be complete, a proposal must meet all the requirements of this solicitation. - 2.
-The second phase is an in-depth analysis and review based on the criteria below and their associated weights.
+The second phase is an in-depth analysis and review based on the criteria below and the associated weights.

 Evaluation Criteria Importance

-D: 508
+Price 50%

-Price: Experience 50% 25%
+Vendor Qualifications/Experience 25%

-Qualifications 25%
+References 25%